SitanHuang/ledg/README.md

                 --date=yyyy-mm-dd, -Dyyyy-mm-dd, [yyyy-mm-dd]
                         Default: current date
                         specifies the date of entry

+                --default-pending
+                        if set, defaults to pending status; could be overridden with pending:false

                 -y
                         defaults most confirmations to yes (unless ledg prompts a list to choose)